korolsasha/OOP_Lab3/README.md

 # OOP_Lab3
-This project is not finished.
+This project is not finished yet.